Some coastal redwoods are growing faster than expected and scientists aren’t certain why

 “It’s not the case that they’re responding uniformly,” Sillett said.
 “But what we do see is that in the prime parts of their range, which is, say, north of San Francisco and relatively close to the coast, the rates of wood production are higher than they were in the not-too-distant past.”

-Although redwoods store large amounts of carbon, especially in their prime ranges, Professor Sillett said redwoods won’t offset the carbon dioxide produced by humans.
+Redwoods store large amounts of carbon, especially in their prime ranges, but Sillett said that won’t offset the carbon dioxide produced by humans.

-“There’s not enough land in the world to plant with redwood forest that would allow them to save us from what we’re doing to the atmosphere’s chemistry,” Sillett said.
+“There’s not enough land in the world to plant with redwood forest,” Sillett said, “that would allow them to save us from what we’re doing to the atmosphere’s chemistry.”